 If you don’t feel like going all the way with plastic surgery, there is always the world of cosmetics.
 And in Gangnam, you will find some of the coolest flagship stores.

-Dear Klairs is set in a small building with a charming and tranquil interior design.
-You will be able to try some of their most popular products, take advantage of the offers, and get free samples.
+Dear Klairs is a small building with a charming and tranquil interior design.
+Here, you can try some of their most popular products, take advantage of the offers, and get free samples.

 Address: 44 Nonhyeon-ro 153-gil, Sinsa-dong, Gangnam-gu, Seoul, South Korea